Back to: LINQ Tutorial For Beginners and Professionals

 using System.Linq; using System.Collections.Generic; using System; using System.Collections; namespace ConversionOperators { class Program { public static void Main() { ArrayList list = null; //Throws System.ArgumentNullException IEnumerable<int> result = list.Cast<int>(); foreach (int i in result) { Console.WriteLine(i); } Console.ReadKey(); } } }

-In the next article, I am going to discuss the differences between Cast and OfType operators in C# with an example.
-Here, in this article, I try to explain the need and use of the Cast Operator in C# with Examples.
-I hope you understood the need, and use of the Cast Operator.
+In the next article, I am going to discuss the differences between Cast and OfType Methods in C# with Examples.
+Here, in this article, I try to explain the need and use of the LINQ Cast Method in C# with Examples.
+I hope you understood the need, and use of the Cast Method in C#.